tfchan-rob/Daily-website-visitors-time-series-regression-/README.md

 Tools:

-I have used Python, Pandas, Matplotlib, Execl, and of course Jupter Notebook to finish this project.
+I have used Python, Pandas, Matplotlib, Seaborn, Execl, and of course Jupter Notebook to finish this project.

 Purpose: